 Nothing compares to the warm feeling of sunshine across your face after a cold, dreary winter.
 Better still, bring it into your home and it lifts your spirits, improves your health and even saves on energy.

-Interestingly, the many benefits of increasing natural light in your home have not gone unnoticed as potential homebuyers are now citing “lots of natural light” as a key feature they look for when choosing a new home, and they’re willing to pay for it.
+Interestingly, the many benefits of increased natural light in your home have not gone unnoticed as potential homebuyers are now citing “lots of natural light” as a key feature they look for when choosing a new home, and they’re willing to pay for it.

 You’ll be surprised at the many different ways to increase natural light in your home: